Lucas3oo/sonarlint-gradle-plugin/README.md

 ### Configure sonarlint Plugin

-Configure `sonarlint` extension to configure the behaviour of tasks:
+Configure `sonarlint` extension to configure the behavior of tasks:

 ```groovy
 sonarlint {